twl8n/machine/README.md

 ;; turn this into a function, run on the seq of maps that is the state table from read-state-file ;;   (map (fn [x] (if (not (= "" (x :test))) (assoc x :testx (eval (read-string (x :test)))) x)) table)

+#### git tagging notes

+Versions are mostly based on the structure of the state table.

+git tag v4
+git push origin v4

 #### License